Open-Systems-Pharmacology/OSPSuite.ParameterIdentification/README.md

 R package for parameter identification for OSPS models

 # Overview
-The **OSPSuite.ParameterIdentification** R-package provides the functionality of for performing parameter identification (i.e., fitting the model to observed data) with simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi.
+The **OSPSuite.ParameterIdentification** R-package provides the functionality of performing parameter identification (i.e., fitting the model to observed data) with simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi.
 The packare requires the [**ospsuite**](https://github.com/Open-Systems-Pharmacology/OSPSuite-R) package to run the simulations.

 # Installation